tigoe/hue-control/README.md

 ## Capturing a Lamp From Another Hub

-_instructions based on information from  [NoHats blog](https://nohats.ca/wordpress/blog/2013/05/26/philips-hue-alternative-for-lamp-stealer/)_

-There's no way to delete one lamp at a time from a hub, and when a lamp is associated with another hub, you can't re-assign it to another hub through the mobile app.
-But you can effect a "hostile takeover" as follows:
+To re-capture a lamp that has been previously connected to a different hub, do the following:

 Place the lamp close to the hub with which you want to control it (closer than 30cm, or 1 ft).
 Turn off all other lamps connected to the hub, or make sure they're much further away than the one you want.
-* using a command line interface, telnet into the hub on port 30000 like so:

-    $ telnet my.hub.ip.address 30000

-When you connect, type:

-     [Link,Touchlink]
+Send the following the debug clip interface using a PUT request:

+    /api/username/config/

+In the body of your request put:

+    {"touchlink": true}

-The lamp should blink a few times, and then the command line will respond:
+The lamp should blink a few times, and theserver will respond with a success message.

-    [Link,Touchlink,success,NwkAddr=0x000F,pan=0x2077]

-The address and pan may be different for you.
-Now you can log out of the telnet connection.
 You can now add the lamp as usual.

 ## Adding GE Link Lamps to the Hue